jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

       a_dictionary = {"key": "value"}
       {a_dictionary: "BOOM"}

-and the terminal outputs a :doc:`/TypeError`
+and the terminal shows a :doc:`/TypeError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^